jorail/PiedPiperS/README.md

 for the restart of a new round.
 This allows for simple and repeated control of the completeness of counting with different deadband settings, speed levels, sensor position adjustments, environmental conditions.

+Version 237 has overcome a problem with interrupted and incomplete counting of railway sleepers by assigning the analog reading of IR sensor data to a parallel task running on the second core0 of the ESP32 microprocessor.
+Complete sets of ca. 6000 Hz IR sensor samples are achieved.

 Please feel invited to pass your comments on github or via e-mail, if you have any suggestions for further improvement or new applications for PiedPiperS.